 How Does Filler Augmentation Work?

-As we get older, the combination of skin sagging, acne scarring which potentially relates to collagen loss, and wrinkle formation in the face and neck results in an aged appearance.
+As we get older, the combination of skin sagging, acne scarring and wrinkle formation in the face and neck results in an aged appearance.
 This happens as the amount of collagen and elastin present in the skin decreases in its production over time, causing a loss in volume and the hollowing out of the midface or ‘drooping cheeks’ that classically comes along with ageing.
-Many factors contribute to such skin sagging aside from collagen loss or acne scarring, such as gravity, muscle or fat atrophy in the face (loss of muscle or fat mass over time) from weight fluctuations, and also lifestyle factors like diet or smoking that can affect elasticity of the skin.
+Gravity, muscle or fat atrophy in the face and lifestyle factors like diet or smoking can also affect elasticity of the skin.

 As such, filler augmentation or face fillers in Singapore remains a popular choice when it comes to improving the appearance of youthful and healthy skin over the years.
 It serves to plump up the areas that start to droop or depress in a natural-looking way.
 Another benefit of HA fillers also is that aside from its natural appearance, it can be dissolved by a special solution in case there are any unwanted side-effects or if the individual dislikes the appearance.
 However, it must be noted that face fillers CANNOT return a person to their youth permanently and one must have realistic expectations of the procedure.